RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

    - :(12608821.677012537|12608821.678): Is the correct answer
      :166966016647.0: Is the total revenue
      :x: keep on trying.
-Hint if merge is the problem you can use the fact that imdb_id is the only column in both dataframes!
+Hint if merge is the problem you can use the fact that imdb_id is the only column in both DataFrames!